FARADevTech/ansible/readme.md

     - Allow OpenSSH
     - Default deny incoming
     - Default allow outgoing

+### update_servers.yml
+This playbook performs a two-step process on specified Debian servers: first, it updates the package cache, and then it upgrades all installed packages to ensure that the servers are running the latest software versions.
+This is an essential maintenance task for keeping systems secure and up to date.

 ## Hosts
 Remember to create a hosts file with a list of hosts you want to interact with.